2020 Artist In Residence

 Kramer emphasized that production for the box set will utilize a historic piece of studio gear.
 “Each LP is being mixed on the same Universal Audio 610 console that Brian Wilson created Smile, and the Pet Sounds stereo remixes on.
 This is the same console from Bill Putnam's United Western Recorders on Sunset Boulevard in Hollywood that drew hundreds of the greatest artists of the ‘60s to its doors.
 Love’s Forever Changes was recorded and mixed on this console.
 This is an opportunity unlike any I've ever had before.
 It's also a god-like ideal for my re-entry into the analog realm, which is where Shimmy-Disc began in 1987; with tape machines and vinyl LPs.
 It's thrilling to be back in the land of vacuum tubes and vintage analog circuitry, on the same console that gave birth to some of our most precious musical memories.
 It really is like being born again.”

 There’s no doubt that 2020 is a strange year to launch a project of this scale - or really, any project at all.
 The COVID-19 pandemic has disrupted nearly all aspects of our daily lives.
 But for Kramer, the drive to create remains a paramount element of the human experience.
 “Make Art, make Love, die.
 With or without this virus, this is what we do.
 It's all we can do.”

 LOOKING FOR THE DIGITAL DOWNLOAD PAGE?
 CLICK HERE

 All digital updates have been sent and added to the digital download page!
 With purchase you will have access to all past releases both for download and streaming.
-If you would like to receive the emails that went out, please contact us at the following email and we are happy to assist!
+Kramer's monthly email content is also available at the above link.

 *NOTE: None of these limited edition vinyl pressings will be sold individually apart from the box set.
 However, less-limited editions of one or two of these albums might be pressed and available more widely once the time comes.